India–Ukraine relations: Political relations

 India has had friendly relations with Ukraine even when the latter was a republic part of the Soviet Union.
 Annual Foreign Office consultations are held at Secretary level.
 The Deputy Foreign Minister in charge of the Asia region represents the Ukrainian side in these consultations.
 Ukraine has been positively co-operating with India at the international level also.
 Ukraine supports the resolution of the issue of Jammu & Kashmir on the basis of bilateral Simla agreement by India and Pakistan.
 Ukraine also supports reforms of the UN structure.

-During the Russian invasion of Ukraine in 2022, Indian media started reporting that in 1998 Ukraine had opposed India's nuclear test and wrongly reported that Ukraine voted in favor of UN Resolution 1172 which condemned India's nuclear test at United Nations Security Council.
-However, Ukraine was not a member country of UN Security Council when Resolution 1172 was unanimously passed, therefore it could not have participated in the voting process and Resolution 1172 also did not contain any sanction.

-Ukraine was, however, a member of the Conference on Disarmament where Mykola Maimeskul, the Permanent Representative of Ukraine to the United Nations, had condemned the nuclear testing by India.
-The Permanent Representative of Ukraine to the United Nations, Volodymyr Yelchenko, further condemned India for testing nuclear weapons in a special additional statement.
+The Permanent Representative of Ukraine to the United Nations, Volodymyr Yelchenko, condemned India for testing nuclear weapons in a statement.

 Position on Crimea

 After the Russian annexation of Crimea in 2014, India abstained from a resolution condemning it.
-India also does not support Western sanctions against Russia.
+India also does not support international sanctions against Russia.
 In December 2014, Prime Minister of Crimea, Sergey Aksyonov, made an unofficial visit to India to sign a memorandum with a business group called the Indian-Crimean Partnership.
 India's Ministry of External Affairs spokesman said that he was not officially aware of the visit by Mr. Aksyonov.
 The spokesman also said that Mr. Aksyonov was not a member of Putin's delegation.
 However, some experts have expressed scepticism regarding the explanation offered by India's Ministry of External Affairs spokesman.
 Ukraine president criticised India for allowing Sergey Aksyonov to visit India.
 U.S. State Department spokeswoman, Jen Psaki, also expressed concerns regarding the visit.

 In November 2020, India, along with 22 other countries, voted against a Ukraine-sponsored resolution in the United Nations condemning alleged human rights violations by Russia in Crimea.